-Dr Adam Fox is a consultant in allergy at Evelina London.
+Adam Fox is a consultant in allergy at Evelina London.

 Adam read medicine and neuroscience at Cambridge University before completing his clinical training at University College London.
 He completed his specialist training in paediatric allergy then spent nine years as the clinical lead at Guy's and St Thomas' NHS Foundation Trust.
 After three years as clinical director for specialist ambulatory medicine, he was appointed commercial medical director for Guys' and St Thomas'.
-In addition to his clinical work, Adam is also a reader in paediatric allergy at King's College London.
+In addition to his clinical work, Adam is also a Professor of paediatric allergy at King's College London.

 Adam is the founding director of the King's College London Allergy Academy.
 He is also a trustee of Allergy UK and chair of their Health Advisory Board.